cnam2653/cnam2653/README.md

 ---

 I'm a rising junior at the University of Maryland, College Park, majoring in Computer Science.
-I am passionate about building tools that **solve real-world solutions**, **leverage AI/ML**, and **scale to serve hundreds of users**.
+I am passionate about building tools that **solve real-world problems**, **leverage AI/ML**, and **scale to serve hundreds of users**.

 ---